Your emotions are your profound compass in life. And emotional triggers could well be hiding behind your IBS pain.

 So we stuff them down inside us and lock them away, hoping we will never have to deal with them or experience them ever again.

 Instead of acknowledging their wisdom and letting them go.

 And this makes them a wrong and unacceptable part of ourselves that we run from over and over again.

 Have you ever had the experience where you keep encountering the same old problems time and time again?
+Or where your inner critic is sabotaging your progress?
 This could be why.

 Dr Tal Schaller

 On my journey to recovery, I came across Dr Tal Schaller, a vibrant Swiss holistic doctor.
 He had spent a great deal time researching how emotions can affect our well-being, and how stuffing down these feelings can cause disease.